Bringing Canadian Arts to Cervantino

 A feature documentary about the role of Native Americans in popular music history, bringing to light a profound and missing chapter in the history of American music: the Indigenous influence.

-Canada House proposes more than 50 activities during the Festival Cervantino.
+Canada House is offering more than 50 activities during the Festival Cervantino.
 It will also be a rallying point in Guanajuato for artists, specialists, companies and festival-goers.
 Canada House is an amazing place to experience Canada’s culture and exchange with an international audience.
 Its program is as rich as the 75 years of diplomatic relations between Mexico and Canada.

 A special program of dialogues between artists and specialists from Mexico and Canada participating in the Festival.